crate/cratedb-guide/docs/solution/machine-learning/index.md

 written in Python, and with a strong focus on composability.
 It supports retrieval-augmented generation (RAG).
 +++
-The LangChain adapter for CrateDB provides support to use CrateDB as a vector store database, to load documents using LangChain’s DocumentLoader, and also supports LangChain’s conversational memory subsystem.
+The LangChain adapter lets you use CrateDB as a vector store database, load documents via document loaders, and use LangChain’s conversational memory.
 :::

 ::::